Deploy Apollo Runtime

 Deployment Dependencies

-Why Deploy Apollo Router on Railway?
+Why Deploy Apollo Runtime on Railway?

 Railway is a singular platform to deploy your infrastructure stack.
 Railway will host your infrastructure so you don't have to deal with configuration, while allowing you to vertically and horizontally scale it.